 Keep it simple.

-Warm up with a shoulder mobility workout.
 Foam roll as needed.

 10 arm circles (large, small, reverse)